-- By combining office functions, supplier contracts and administrative and management processes, the practice becomes more financially viable and can redirect resources to improve patient care. - As a result, smaller practices can benefit from services that have traditionally only been affordable for a larger practice such as nurse practitioners or phlebotomists. - A larger practice is able to offer a wider range of wellbeing services which support people with complex health and care needs. - Pooling clinicians means that a wider range of hours can be covered thus offering patients greater convenience of appointments. - A larger support team can lead to a reduction in administration time for clinicians allowing them to concentrate on patient care. - There is a bigger support network for new GPs which can make a practice a more attractive prospect in the job market. - Pooling resources allows creativity and innovation to flourish which leads to a better experience for patients and a better working environment for staff.
+- by combining office functions, supplier contracts and administrative and management processes, the practice becomes more financially viable. - as a result, smaller practices can benefit from services that have traditionally only been affordable for a larger practice such as nurse practitioners or phlebotomists. - a larger practice is able to offer a wider range of wellbeing services which support people with complex health and care needs - pooling clinicians means that a wider range of hours can be covered thus offering patients greater choice. - a larger support team can lead to a reduction in administration time for clinicians allowing them to concentrate on patient care. - there is a bigger support network for new GPs which can make a practice a more attractive prospect in the job market. - pooling resources allows creativity and innovation to flourish which leads to a better experience for patients and a better working environment for staff.